mateussibila/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Mateus Sibila Romano**, a Data Analyst currently deepening my knowledge in Data Engineering.
-I enjoy working with data pipelines, SQL, and analytics projects, focusing on transforming raw data into clean, reliable, and well-structured datasets.
+I'm **Mateus Sibila**, a Data Analyst with hands-on experience in Data Engineering.
+I work with data pipelines, SQL, and analytics projects, transforming raw data into clean, reliable, and well-structured datasets that drive insights and support decision-making.

 Let’s stay in touch!
 Feel free to connect with me on the following platforms: